wilzbach/docs.asyncy.com/storyscript/README.md

     # ...
 ```

-Similarly to conditions, loop blocks can use arbitray expressions:
+Similarly to conditions, loop blocks can use arbitrary expressions:

 ```
 foreach "a.b.c" split by: "." as item